 Tokyo 09:36 (Hayabusa #3) 11:12 Sendai

 Hikari #504 was delayed for 15 minutes.
 I supposed to have 26 minutes to transfer in Tokyo station.
-But I had to rush!
+But I had to rush.
 Because I needed to go through transfer gate to conventional line and Tohoku Shinkansen from Tokaido Shinkansen platform.
-Those are same Shinkansen.
-But it is different.
+Those are both Shinkansen lines.
+But the Tokaido Shinkansen and the Tohoku Shinkansen are completely separtaed.
 It is very complicated for the first time visitor.
-Both Tokaido and Tohoku are Shinkansen line.
-But these Shinkansen lines are under different companies.
-Tokaido Shinknasne is operated and owned by JR Central.
-Tohoku Shinkansen is operated and owned by JR East.
-If you use Japan Rail Pass, you can take both Shinkansen.
+Because these Shinkansen lines are under different companies.
+The Tokaido Shinknasne is operated and owned by JR Central.
+The Tohoku Shinkansen is operated and owned by JR East.
+If you use JR Pass, you can take both Shinkansen.
 But you need to go through transfer gate and change platform.
-If you need to get more information about Tokyo station, please see the post, Tokyo station guide.
-How to change the trains, Shinkansen, Narita Express and other local trains.
+If you need to get more information about Tokyo station, please see the post below:

 I could see both the oldest 200 series (left) and the newest E5 series (right) at same time.
 Gran class is well known on Hayabusa.
 But my budget was very tight.
 I had just JR pass ordinary.
 So I got on reserved ordinary.